-Now grab your tote bags and read on for everything you need to know about the seven farmers markets in Seattle:
+Grab your reusable bags and read on for everything you need to know about the farmers markets in Seattle:

 When: Sundays 11am-3pm, year-round